bdnorris/DES-340/exercises/exercise02.md

 On every page of our website, we can place this link tag, and we will pull in the exact same CSS file on every page, making this one CSS file able to style our entire site.
 If we make one change to this file, it will be a global change, which is typically what you'd want.

+You can also include multiple CSS files by adding more link tags.

+> The order of the stylesheet is only important if you’re overwriting styles in more than one file — the bottom file will be the one that overwrites styles in the top one.

 Now, in your style.css file, write a simple CSS ruleset:
 ```css
 body {